harttle/liquidjs/README.md

 **Differences with Shopify Liquid**

-Shopify Liquid is the original implementation in Ruby, as used by Jekyll (Github Pages).
-Though being compatible with Ruby Liquid is one of our priorities, there're still certain differences.
+Though being compatible with [Ruby Liquid](https://github.com/shopify/liquid) is one of our priorities, there're still certain differences.
 You may need some configuration to get it compatible in these senarios:

 * Dynamic file locating (enabled by default), which means layout/partial name can be an variable in liquidjs.
-See #51.
+See [#51](https://github.com/harttle/liquidjs/issues/51).
 * Truthy and Falsy.
 All values except `undefined`, `null`, `false` are truthy, whereas in Ruby Liquid all except `nil` and `false` are truthy.
-See #26.
+See [#26](https://github.com/harttle/liquidjs/pull/26).
 * Number Rendering.
 Since JavaScript do not distinguish `float` and `integer`, we cannot either convert between them nor render regarding their type.
-See #59.
+See [#59](https://github.com/harttle/liquidjs/issues/59).

 ## TOC